prymitive/karma/docs/CONFIGURATION.md

 - `authentication:users:header:group_value_re` - Similar to
   `authentication:users:header:value_re`, but for groups instead of usernames.
   Must be set when `authentication:users:header:group_name` is set.
-- `authentication:users:header:group_value_separator` - If set, this will be
+- `authentication:users:header:group_value_separator` - This will be
   used to split the group header to multiple group names.
-The split is done before evaluating the value regex.
-Optional.
+The split is done after evaluating the value regex.
+Default value is `" "`.
 - `authentication:users` - list of users (username & password) allowed to login.
   Passwords are stored plain without any encryption.
   When set HTTP basic authentication will be used.